Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 # Red Blood hack for Sengoku 2, Neo Geo AES/MVS and NGCD
-## Open source hack to turn the game into a blood bath

-## Current state: WIP
+## Current state: work in progress...

 - Documenting the process
 - Writing the toolchain